hphelion/documentation/network-quickstart.md

 #### Using the CLI to create a network and subnet #### {#CreateNetworkCLI}

-Once you [activate](#compute) the compute service, in order to use the HP Helion Public Cloud 13.5 CLI to configure the network, you need to [install the CLI](http://docs.hpcloud.com/cli/nova).
+Once you [activate](#compute) the Compute service, in order to use the HP Helion Public Cloud 13.5 CLI to configure the network, you need to [install the CLI](http://docs.hpcloud.com/cli/nova).

 To create a network and subnet, use the following steps: